Participatory Democracy & Voting Rights

 HB479 (Election Code Modifications)

-This bill is another attempt to end the overwhelmingly popular vote by mail system in Utah It revives many unpopular elements stripped out of HB300, a 2025 bill which amended voting laws.
-HB479 would require a voter to return their mail ballot in person with a valid ID, either to a polling location or a drop box staffed by two poll workers.
-This would fundamentally alter the vote by mail system used by over 95% of Utahns and essentially require in-person voting.
+HB479 was another attempt to gradually end Utah’s overwhelmingly popular vote-by-mail system.
+It revived many of the unpopular elements stripped out of HB300, the bill amending voting laws passed in 2025.
+HB479 would have required a voter to opt in every 8 years to return their ballot by mail, otherwise requiring them to return their mail ballot in person with a valid ID to either a polling location or a drop box staffed by two poll workers.
+This would have essentially required in-person voting for many Utahns.

 Position: Oppose